Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Taken Effect?

 A possible cause is that the DNS settings are not refreshed.
 Run ipconfig /flushdns to refresh the settings.
 Alternatively, wait until the DNS settings are updated and try again.

-• The ping command has proved that the domain name can be resolved, but the website cannot be visited.
+• The record set has been verified using ping, but the website still cannot be visited.

-Ensure that the domain name is correctly bound to the ECSs where the website is deployed or the website has been licensed.
+Ensure that the domain name is associated with the ECSs where the website is deployed or the website has been licensed.
 Refer to the following to address the issue:

 Why Can't I Access the Website Even Though the Domain Name Has Been Resolved Successfully?